 }

-appears to have a larger method set than x
+to have a larger method set than x.
+It is not clear if Foo(x) should conform

 This idea of having nulls in place of function pointers in a vtable is not new, but to my knowledge is not used especially widely.
 It would be very useful in C++, for example, to be able to determine if no implementation was provided for a non-pure virtual function.
 However, the nominal nature of C++’s virtual functions does not make this as big of a need.